-What is Procrastination & How to Stop It
+What Is Procrastination And How To End It

-Have you already tried different tips to try to regain motivation and overcome procrastination?
-These tips can work up to a point… until they don’t, and you fall back to square one…
+Have you already tried different ways to overcome procrastination?
+Those ways can work up to a point… until they don’t, and you fall back to square one…

 Every time you procrastinate, your motivation and confidence level drops even more.
 It’s a downward spiral that would make you feel stuck and powerless to overcome.